 Regular aerobic exercise has been associated with enhanced cognition in both children and adults.
 Most of these types of studies have been cross-sectional in design.
 Cross-sectional studies do a good job of examining association but do not prove causality.
 Prospective randomized control trials are better at examining the cause-effect relationship.So an important research question in the exercise-cognition domain is: Can an exercise intervention improve cognition in a prospectiv........
 Read more »

 Chaddock-Heyman, L., Erickson, K., Voss, M., Knecht, A., Pontifex, M., Castelli, D., Hillman, C., & Kramer, A. (2013) The effects of physical activity on functional MRI activation associated with cognitive control in children: a randomized controlled intervention.
 Frontiers in Human Neuroscience.
 DOI: 10.3389/fnhum.2013.00072

 by Persuasion Strategies in Persuasive Litigator

 By Dr. Ken Broda-Bahm: Last week in the U.S. Senate, a measure to require universal background checks on gun purchases failed to get the 60 votes needed to survive.
 The arguments supporting the common good of keeping firearms out of the wrong hands were, to 45 Senators, was not as strong as the individual rights based aversion to new restrictions in any form.
-Though this decision was out of step with prevailing public opinion (with 86 percent of the public supporting such checks), it was quite consistent with a very common and very American tendency for common good arguments to......
+Though this decision was out of step with prevailing public opinion (with 86 percent of the public supporting such checks), it was quite c........
 Read more »

 Hamedani MG, Markus HR, & Fu AS.
 (2013) In the land of the free, interdependent action undermines motivation.
 Psychological science, 24(2), 189-96.
 PMID: 23302297